kubernetes-retired/multi-tenancy/benchmarks/e2e/tests/tenantaccess/README.md

 **Description:**

-Tenants should not be able to interact with non namespaced resources such Node, ClusterRole, ClusterRoleBinding, etc.
+Tenants should not be able to manage cluster (non-namespaced) resources such Node, ClusterRole, ClusterRoleBinding, etc.

 **Rationale:**